Gex (series)

 Gex is a platform game series, developed by Crystal Dynamics, that details the adventures of an anthropomorphic gecko named Gex.
 He has served as the mascot of Crystal Dynamics, appearing on their company logo for several years up until the year 2000.
 In the North American version, Gex is voiced by the comedian Dana Gould; the United Kingdom version features Gould as well as Leslie Phillips and Danny John-Jules as the voice of Gex.
 Gex was voiced by Mitsuo Senda in the Japanese release of the second game.

 The Gex games are largely inspired by American TV culture, Gex contributing to the games with wise-cracking remarks laced with media and references to popular culture.

-Sony Interactive Entertainment published Gex 3: Deep Cover Gecko on October 1, 2009, Gex on November 5, 2009, and Gex: Enter the Gecko on February 4, 2014 under the PS one Classics banner in the PlayStation Network.
-The ports are compatible with the PlayStation 3, Portable and Vita.
+The PlayStation versions were rereleased under the PSone Classics banner on the PlayStation Network, Gex 3: Deep Cover Gecko on October 1, 2009, Gex on November 5, 2009, and Gex: Enter the Gecko on February 4, 2014, compatible with PlayStation 3, Portable and Vita.
 Additionally, Square Enix published Gex at GOG.com, a distribution platform for legacy games, on October 16, 2014.
+Limited Run Games released Gex Trilogy, a compilation of the PlayStation versions of all three games emulated through Limited Run's Carbon Engine, for Nintendo Switch, PlayStation 5, Windows and Xbox Series X/S on June 16, 2025.

 Plot

-Gex is a gecko who has a passion for television which makes him a target for the cybernetic being Emperor Rez.
-Emperor Rez is determined to overthrow The Media Dimension, the "world" of television.
+Gex is a gecko who has a passion for television, which makes him a target for the cybernetic being Emperor Rez.
+Emperor Rez is determined to overthrow the Media Dimension, the "world" of television.

-In the first game Rez who is the overlord of the media dimension, kidnaps Gex to his world to use him as a network's new mascot character.
-However he is defeated by Gex who escapes back home.
+In the first game, Rez, who is the overlord of the Media Dimension, kidnaps Gex to his world to use him as a network's new mascot character.
+However, he is defeated by Gex, who escapes back home.

-In the second game Gex, following 2 years of isolation is recruited by government agents to take down Rez who has returned to the media dimension.
-Gex who also returns to the media dimension later defeats Rez who says that is Gex's father, though it's unclear if Gex's believes rez's claim.
+In the second game, Gex, following 2 years of isolation, is recruited by government agents to take down Rez, who has returned to the Media Dimension.
+Gex, who also returns to the Media Dimension, later defeats Rez, who says that he is Gex's father, though it's unclear if Gex believes Rez's claim.

-In the third game Gex who is now a wealthy secret agent discovers through the news that his partner and love interest Agent Xtra, now the head of the "TV Terrorist Defense Unit", has been reported missing.
-Xtra herself manages to contact Gex, and tells that she is in media dimension and informs him that Rez has returned once again and kidnapped her to get to him and attack Gex's secret island cave.
-Gex transverses the media dimension a third time and defeats Rez for good, saving Agent Xtra in the process.
+In the third game Gex, who is now a wealthy secret agent, discovers through the news that his partner and love interest Agent Xtra, now the head of the "TV Terrorist Defense Unit", has been reported missing.
+Xtra herself manages to contact Gex, and tells that she is in the Media Dimension and informs him that Rez has returned once again and kidnapped her to get to him and attack Gex's secret island cave.
+Gex transverses the Media Dimension a third time and defeats Rez for good, saving Agent Xtra in the process.

 Games

+Aggregate review scores As of November 23, 2015.